shakedbh/BankAccountApp/README.md

 **Text File Data Storage:** The app has a built-in feature that allows users to save their account data to a text file.
 This functionality ensures that important financial information is securely stored and easily accessible for future reference.

 **Data Loading:** Users can load member data from a text file, making it simple to restore their account information and continue managing their accounts.

-The Bank Account Management App simplifies the process of tracking and handling financial matters, providing a convenient and efficient solution for individuals seeking better control over their bank accounts.